openid/fapi/fapi-2_0-message-signing.md

-We understand that some ecosystems may only desire to implement 1 or 2 of the above 3, it is therefore anticipated that a piece of software will be able to conform to each of the methods separately, i.e. there will be separate tests for the following:
+We understand that some ecosystems may only desire to implement 1 or 2 of the above 3, it is therefore anticipated that a piece of software will be able to conform to each of the methods separately, i.e. there will be separate test options for each of the following:

- * FAPI2-JAR
+ * Signed Authorization Requests
- * FAPI2-JARM
+ * Signed Authorization Responses
- * FAPI2-JIR
+ * Signed Introspection Responses
- * FAPI2-HTTPSig
+ * Signed HTTP Messages

 ## Non-Repudiation